Set up your online course

 Starting with our empty course

 Let's now switch back to our other course.
 Here I am at the Dashboard and I find one course.
-This is a brand new course no content in it whatsoever.
-When you look at a brand new empty course ... well I guess I exaggerated.
+This is a brand new course.
+Here's& what an empty course looks like.

 Import home page from Commons